AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 1. Click **New** at the upper-right corner of the page to create a migration project.
 Alternatively, you can click **Create a migration project** link on the page to create a migration project.
 Create a migration project page appears.

-   If you have not created an FTP folder already, you will be prompted to create an FTP folder Exavault account.
+   If you have not created an FTP folder already, you will be prompted to create an FTP folder in the account.
 This is mandatory step before you start creating a migration project.

    ![](assets/create-project.png)